 - Easy fold-up for travel

-This mask is ideal for those who snorkel and travel a lot, as it folds up and clicks shut, to allow ease of travel.
-There is a detachable camera mount included on the mask, and a 180-degree vision field, for fantastic views, and a flat lens for better overall visibility.
-With anti-fogging technology, you can see everything in front of you, and there is a mechanism in the top to stop water from getting into the mask when submerged also.
+This mask is ideal for those who snorkel and travel a lot, as it folds up and clicks shut to allow ease of travel.
+There is a detachable camera mount included on the mask, a 180-degree vision field, fantastic views, and a flat lens for better overall visibility.
+With anti-fogging technology, you can see everything in front of you, and there is a mechanism on the top to stop water from getting into the mask when submerged.
 The mask is comfortable and easy to adjust and is available in S/M and L/XL.

 - Available in two sizes

-- Has a camera insert on the top
+- It has a camera insert on the top

 - Water is unable to get into the mask thanks to the mechanism at the top section